The Eye (Andor): Plot

 Commandant Jayhold Beehaz, the Imperial in charge of the Aldhani Dam, briefs his guest, Colonel Petigar.
 He explains that they have slowly ground the Dhani people down, and advises Petigar on how to react to their sacred rituals.
 The pair then drink whilst Gorn looks on in disgust.
 Later, Beehaz prepares with his wife and young son, Leonart.

 Clem and Nemik discuss the plan, where Nemik iterates his trust in Clem and belief in the rebellion, despite the revelation of the prior being a mercenary.
 They then all advance on the dam.

 Vel Sartha and Cinta Kaz separate from the group, and use diving gear to approach and then scale its side and plant bugs to block coms.
 The other four disguise themselves as a group of Imperial soldiers and join the crowd welcoming the Dhani people.
-Sartha freezes, but manages to give the order to continue, with her and Kaz abseiling down.
+Sartha freezes, but manages to give the order to continue, with her and Kaz rappelling down.
 The rebels lure Beehaz inside and ambush him and his family, with Kaz killing Colonel Petigar to save Nemik.
 Sartha threatens to kill Leonart if Beehaz doesn't open the vault.
 Sartha is forced to leave Kaz behind so she can watch the hostages.

 Meanwhile, officer Kimzi notices coms are down and starts trying to connect other lines, accidentally connecting to the rebels frequency.
 He gathers a group of officers to investigate, while alerting a nearby Imperial airbase through a surviving line.